meain/tint/README.md

 - **Running**: `tint lint`
-- **Config**: Sample file available in `.tint.lint.sample` (default loc is `.tint.lint`)
+- **Config**: Sample file available in `.tint.lint.sample` (default loc is `.tint.lint`) For detailed instructions and examples on how to write a new rule, see [docs/writing_rules.md](docs/writing_rules.md).
 - **Output format**: `filename:start-line:start-col:end-line:end-col: message`

 ### Installation